District of Lake View's

 The abandoned pumping station - view west 1970's below

-The general scope of the planned development was a major concern to neighborhood associations & block clubs that had traffic concerns due to this massive project like this one.
+The general scope of the planned development was a major concern to neighborhood associations & block clubs due to the traffic concerns of a massive project like this one.

 the area with inserts